 Yep!
 Mickey D’s!
 I know, here we are in PARIS and I am eating McDonald’s????
 Well, when we left the flea market and headed back toward the parking garage it was the only thing I saw around and my blood sugar was on the low side.
 Before we started our 3 hour journey to Belgium I needed to eat!

 My trip to the Paris flea markets was a dream come true and so enjoyable.
 I hope to return one day when I have more time to explore.
 And you can bet there will be an enamelware coffee pot in my suitcase on the return trip home!
 To learn more about the Marché Vernaison you can visit their website here.
 To learn more about Le Marché aux Puces of Paris Saint-Ouen and all the different flea markets there you can visit their website here.
+Want to get the best experience exploring the flea market?
+Expedia offers a Small Group Paris Saint Ouen Flea Market Walking Tour.
+If I had known about this before hand I may have booked one myself.
+Maybe next time!
+I do plan on going back again in the future.

 Thank you so much for visiting today!
 To see more photos of my trip to the Paris flea market please checkout my YouTube video below.
 Please subscribe too!